Velyka Oleksandrivka: Climate

+Demographics

+As of the 2001 Ukrainian census, the settlement had a population of 7,540.
+The linguistic composition was:

 Economy

 Transportation

 Velyka Oleksandrivka is on a paved road which connects Novovorontsovka and Beryslav, where it has access to Kherson.

 The closest railway station is in Bila Krynytsia, about 10 km northwest, on the railway connecting Apostolove and Snihurivka (with a further connection to Kherson and Mykolaiv).